CodeAlloc/NHXDB/README.md

 | 607 | Cannot have the right operand as non int on int comparisons
 | 608 | Expected Left operand as A field Name, none found
 | 609 | Cannot find essential Operands
+| 610 | No criteria given
 | 700 | Unknown Internal Error

-> Key: 200 is Success, 3xx is Database related error, 404 is not found error for any, 5xx is Table related Error, 6xx is data related error, and 700 is Internal error, if any.
+> Key: 200 is Success, 3xx is Database related error, 404 is not found error for any, 5xx is Table related Error, 6xx is data related error, and 700 is Internal error.
+(Approximately)

 License
 ----